, ,

 After breakfast, depart from Zutulpuk Monastery and begin a gentle 6-kilometer downhill trek to Zongto (Zongdui).
 This final section is relatively easy, allowing time to reflect on the spiritual journey you’ve just completed.
 Upon reaching Zongto, take an eco-bus back to Darchen, officially concluding the Mount Kailash trek.

-Afternoon: Lake Mansarovar & Drive to Zhongba
+Afternoon: Lake Mansarovar & Drive to Saga

-Day 11: Zhongba to Gyirong or Nyalam: Gyirong Valley / Lalongla Pass
+Day 11: Saga to Gyirong: Gyirong Valley

-Distance: 344 km (7 hr driving) | Meals: Breakfast | Hotel: Hotel in Gyirong or Nyalam
+Distance: 344 km (6 hr driving) | Meals: Breakfast | Hotel: Hotel in Gyirong

 Driving southward, the landscape gradually changes from vast alpine plateaus to fertile valleys.
 Upon entering Gyirong Valley, you’ll be surrounded by rolling grasslands, dense forests, deep gorges, and dramatic canyon scenery.
 Known as one of the most beautiful valleys in Tibet, Gyirong features a mild climate and rich vegetation, offering a striking contrast to the arid landscapes of western Tibet.